Maggie Steber: Life and work

 Steber was born in Texas.
 She studied journalism and art at the University of Texas at Austin.
-Early in her career, she lived and worked in Galveston, Texas, working as a reporter and photographer for The Galveston Daily News and as a picture editor for Associated Press in New York City.
+Early in her career, she lived and worked in Galveston, Texas, working as a reporter and photographer for The Galveston Daily News and as a picture editor for the Associated Press in New York City.
 Steber was a director of photography for the Miami Herald and is a contributor to magazines including Life, The New York Times Magazine, The New Yorker, Smithsonian, People, Newsweek, Time, Sports Illustrated, The Sunday Times Magazine, and Merian Magazine of Germany.

 Steber has worked in Haiti for over 25 years documenting the history and culture of the Haitian people.
 Her essays on Haiti have appeared in The New York Times and she has a monograph titled Dancing on Fire: Photographs from Haiti.

 National Geographic has published her essays on Miami, the African slave trade, the Cherokee Nation, sleep, soldiers’ letters, Dubai and a story on the science of memory.
 Steber was one of eleven photographers included in National Geographics 2013 exhibition, Women of Vision: National Geographic Photographers on Assignment.Steber is a member of VII Photo Agency.
 She is also a member of Facing Change Documenting America, a group of civic-minded photographers covering important American issues.
 She currently lives in Miami, Florida.